 Bulgari Serpenti 7 Coils quartz ladies watch specification

-Movement: Quartz, Swiss Made
+Movement: Quartz, high-grade, Swiss Made

 Functions: Hours, minutes